OHI-Northeast/ne-prep/prep/fis/description.md

 ### Spatial allocation of catch to regions

-A total of *154* species are reported to be caught within the Northeast region between 1996 and 2017.
+A total of 154 species are reported to be caught within the Northeast region between 1996 and 2017.
+This includes names such as "CONFIDENTIAL SPECIES", "OTHER INVERTEBRATES", and "CLAM, SPECIES NOT SPECIFIED".
+Importantly, only catch for species that have stock assessment information are included in the Wild-Caught Fisheries score.
 Data on where species were caught were shared by statistical area.

 ![](https://github.com/OHI-Northeast/ne-prep/blob/gh-pages/prep/fis/figs/statistical_areas-1.png)